 Nevada health insurance

 How healthy is living in Nevada?
-The state is ranked as the 38th healthiest state in the 2012 edition of America's Health Rankings® by the United Health Foundation.
+For the second year in a row, the state is ranked as the 37th healthiest state, according to the 2013 edition of America's Health Rankings® by the United Health Foundation.

 For more details see the United Health Foundation’s latest findings on Nevada.